"When you're a Jet, you're a Jet all the way,

 I began making photographs when I was a kid growing up in Dallas.
 I documented camping trips and family events, and made lots of pictures of my dog.
 My first recognition for photographic achievement was my Boy Scout merit badge in photography.

-I’ve been a Computer Geek for most of my adult life with several careers in the theory and practice of information technology.
-My passion is the junction of art and engineering, using photography and digital imaging to make interesting pictures.
+My professional life has spanned several careers in the theory and practice of information technology.
+My current passion is the junction of art and engineering, using photography and digital imaging to make interesting visual expressions.